 Add the sugar, cornstarch and vanilla and mix until smooth and fluffy.
 The more you add to the cream cheese, the more liquidy it will become, this is a good thing!

 Add the egg and heavy cream and mix until completely smooth like batter.
 Then line two mini dutch ovens (3″W x 2″H) with parchment paper.

 Pour the batter equally into both dutch ovens and bake at 480°F for 13-16 minutes or until deeply golden and almost dark brown on top.
-Remove from the oven!
+Then remove from the oven and let cool.

 If you are looking for instructions on how to make the toppings, you can find ingredients and more information in the recipe block below!